-Do this before you talk yourself out of your workout: put on your tights, jacket and shoes.
-Now you are all dressed up, you can’t get into that Snuggie with shoes on.
+Do this before you talk yourself out of your workout: put on your tights, jacket, and shoes.
+Now you are all dressed, you can’t get into that Snuggie with shoes on!

-The second most difficult part of your workout is getting outside.
+The second most difficult part of your workout is getting out the door.
 Open the door.
 Take one step.
 Shake off creepy sloth voice in your head.
 Then a second step.
-Threshold breached.
+Threshold breached!

 If you take anything away from this, you should dress warm, make sure to pair your beer and seasons appropriately, understand that effort can be as important as speed, and know that Jedi mind tricks really work.
-If not, you can always just grow a beard.
+Otherwise, you can always just grow a beard.